marwern/PLCreX/docs/source/test_case_gen.rst

     0 1 1 1 1 : 1           > test case 31
     1 1 1 1 1 : 1           > test case 32
     ...

+..
+[1] based on a given Boolean expression as a statement